Violet Rollergirl’s Guide to Using Signal Private Messenger in Sex Work

 Setting additional Signal privacy protections

 Once you have created your Signal profile and determined your comfort with your phone number’s discoverability, you should consider switching on these additional privacy protections offered by the Signal app.
-You can also learn more about how to protect yourself on Signal from their documentation itself.
+You can also learn more about how to protect yourself from scams on Signal from their documentation itself.

 Always relay calls